aphtech/Convert2EBRL/README.md

 ### Building

-This package is managed with the pdm tool.
+This package is managed with the pdm tool which you will need to install.
+The PDM web site is https://pdm.fming.dev and contains details of the various install methods.

 ### IDE configuration